Characterization of regularity via variational stability of alternating projections sequences: Introduction

-The main aim of the present paper is to show that Problem~\ref{open problem} has a positive answer under the condition that the best approximation set $E$ is bounded (equivalently, $F$ is bounded).
-In particular, we establish the following result. \begin{mainth} Let $A,B$ be nonempty closed convex subsets of $\H$ for which the best approximation sets $E$ and $F$ are nonempty and bounded.
-Then the following are equivalent: $\mathrm{(i)}$ the pair $(A,B)$ is regular; $\mathrm{(ii)}$ every variational alternating projection algorithm converges \phantom{aris}(that is, the pair $(A,B)$ is $d$-stable). \end{mainth} In this work, we establish implication (ii)$\implies$(i) (see forthcoming Theorem~\ref{th: general case}).
-The other implication was previously established in~\cite[Theorem~4.9]{DebeMiglStab}.
-Alltogether, Theorem~A provides a complete characterization of regularity by means of variational stability of alternating projection sequences.
+\begin{corollary} Let $A,B$ be nonempty closed convex subsets of $\H$ and assume that the best approximation sets $E$ and $F$ are bounded.
+Then the following are equivalent: \begin{enumerate} \item the pair $(A,B)$ is regular; \item the pair $(A,B)$ is $d$-stable. \end{enumerate} \end{corollary} Theorem \ref{main theorem} establishes implication (ii)$\Longrightarrow$(i) (see forthcoming Theorems~\ref{th: separated case} and~\ref{th: general case}).
+The other implication was previously established in~\cite{DebeMiglStab}*{Theorem~4.9}.
+Altogether, Theorem~A, Corollary~\ref{main corollary} and Example~5.2 in \cite{DebeMiglStab} provide a complete characterization of regularity by means of variational stability of alternating projection sequences.
+Regularity of the pair $(A,B)$ is in fact stronger than mere convergence of alternating projection sequences, see \cite[Example~5.5]{BauschkeBorwein93}.
+Indeed, assuming that the best approximation sets are bounded, regularity turns out to be equivalent to a good behaviour of the alternating projections with respect to perturbations of the two sets $A$ and $B$, suitable for a study involving perturbations of the original sets, for which it could be easier to compute the projections.
+In specific cases, regular convex feasibility problems could also lead to the development of algorithmic procedures, designed for the study of convex sets $A$ and $B$ whose description is affected by some errors due to uncertainty in the data.
+On the other hand, our result suggests avoiding this variational approach in the case of absence of regularity (see Section~\ref{sec: problems} for more details).
 We resume this introduction with a brief description of the structure of the paper.
-Section~\ref{SEction notations} is devoted to fix our notation and review preliminary notions.
-Definitions and properties of the Hausdorff and respectively, the Attouch Wets set convergence are therein recalled, together with relevant properties of metric projections and of alternating projections method in a Hilbert space.
+In Section~\ref{SEction notations} we fix our notation and review preliminary notions.
+Definitions and properties of the Hausdorff and, respectively, the Attouch-Wets set convergence are therein recalled, together with relevant properties of metric projections and of alternating projections method in a Hilbert space.
 In particular, the relationship between regularity and $d$-stability obtained in \cite{DebeMiglStab} is recalled.
 In Section~\ref{sec: main}, we prove the main result of the paper, namely, the fact that $d$-stability implies regularity for a given convex feasibility problem.
-For the convenience of the reader, we first prove the main result under a stronger assumption (namely, that the involved sets $A$ and $B$ are separated by a linear functional and $A$ is bounded).
-Then, we eventually remove the extra assumptions and establish the result in the general case.
+After two key technical lemmas (namely, Lemma~\ref{lemma: geometrical fact} and Lemma~\ref{lemma: black box}), the proof of our main result will be divided into two cases: first, we consider the case where $A\cap B$ is the empty set, then we move to the case where $A\cap B$ is nonempty, where the proof becomes more involved.
+Finally, in Section~\ref{sec: problems} we present some additional remarks, conclusions and open questions.